Music in Me

 “There they crucified Him, and with Him two others, one on either side, and Jesus between them.”

 My Lord Jesus was very on mission to the very end, wanting to fulfil every prophecy out of Perfect Love for God and for us, even though He could have chosen to conserve His energy.
 “My God My God, why have You forsaken Me” “I thirst” etc. How I long to have such love and how I fall short every time.
 “O Lord Jesus, please help me to be loud about my love for people even if I do not hate them or respect their choices.
-Please break me out of my silence and reservedness around them so that I may radiate Your Love so clearly to them, not just internally.”
+Please break me out of my silence and reservedness around them so that I may radiate Your Love so clearly to them, not just internally.
+Amen.”

-The prophecy of Simeon continues to play out, as the depth of the brokenness of mankind is naked to the eyes of some onlookers and to us, “He saved others; He cannot save himself.
+The prophecy of Simeon continues to play out, as the depth of the brokenness of mankind is naked to the eyes of some onlookers and to some of us, “He saved others; He cannot save Himself.
 He is the King of Israel; let Him come down now from the cross, and we will believe in Him.”
 “He trusts in God; let God deliver Him now, if he desires Him; for He said, ‘I am the Son of God.’”
 And the robbers who were crucified with Him also reviled Him in the same way.

 In the midst of this, we see Jesus turn towards The Father to intercede for us, “Father, forgive them for they know not what they are doing.” and as well, His redemptive work through His sacrifice was in action.
 We see this clearly when the thief repents of his mocking, and turns to Jesus saying, “Remember me when You go into Your Kingdom”.
 The rise and the fall, just as Simeon had prophesied and in perfect order, Mary’s heart was lanced through, as she comforted her Son with the strength of her silent presence, thoroughly united to His pain and His suffering, in perfect charity.
 Did Mary pray for all sinners at the foot of the cross and offer up Christ’s passion to God?